The Alexander Technique is a method which improves performance, increases mind-body well-being, and allows you to thrive as you move through life.

 Where did it come from?

 The Alexander Technique was developed by F.M.
 Alexander, a Shakespearean actor from Australia whose career was stalled by chronic voice loss.
 After doctors failed to help, Alexander observed himself speaking in a mirror, noting habitual strain through his whole body.
 He began to cultivate his mind-body connection to bring awareness to physical habits, and through his method was able to halt and redirect harmful patterns of use.
-His voice was restored through this newfound easeful coordination, and he returned to the stage to great acclaim.
+His voice was restored through this newfound easeful coordination, and he returned to the stage transformed by what he’d discovered.
 Others heard of his success and sought him out to help with their own problems.
-He moved to England, teaching the technique to many influential thinkers and artists including John Dewey, George Bernard Shaw, Aldous Huxley, and Nobel Prize-winning scientists Nicholas Tinbergen and Sir Charles Sherrington.
+He moved to England, teaching the technique to influential thinkers and artists including John Dewey, George Bernard Shaw, Aldous Huxley, and Nobel Prize-winning scientists Nicholas Tinbergen and Sir Charles Sherrington.
 He eventually established a training course for teachers so others could teach his technique.
-Today, the Alexander Technique is taught worldwide; AT educators trained at a certified training course (like F.M.'s original program) must complete 1600 hours of training to be subsequently accepted for membership by the professional association of teachers (in the United States, the organization the American Society for the Alexander Technique holds the most rigorous standards for teaching membership, designated as ‘m.AmSAT’).
+Today, the Alexander Technique is taught worldwide; AT educators trained at a certified training course (like F.M.'s original program) must complete 1600 hours of training to earn membership in an international affiliated professional association of teachers (in the United States, the organization the American Society for the Alexander Technique holds the most rigorous standards for teaching membership, designated as ‘m.AmSAT’).

 How do I learn it?